 4. Freelance Marketplaces- Many companies are now using curated talent pools from companies like UpWork Enterprise, and niche marketplaces like Wonolo for contract labor, Dribbble for designers, UpCounsel for lawyers, SketchDeck for Powerpoint presentations to access freelance talent around the world on an on-demand fashion.
 Exxon Mobil, Google, Expedia, etc. all have been mentioned as using them.

-5. Self-sourcing independent contractors manually and using a payrolling solution.
-Many companies encourage their hiring managers to find contractors on their own and refer them to a pre-identified MSP or payrolling provider who charges a nominal (1-5%) markup to process the contingent worker as their employee so they can work for the client as a contractor.
+5. Self-sourcing independent contractors through Referrals and using a Payrolling Solution.
+Many companies encourage their hiring managers to find contractors on their own or through employee and Contractor Referrals.
+They then refer them to a pre-identified MSP or payrolling provider who charges a nominal (2-5%) markup to process the contingent worker as their employee so they can work for the client as a contractor.
 Example- AT&T-ZeroChaos, IBM-Collabera, Various companies-MBO Partners

 Oncontracting offers companies, MSPs and staffing agencies the easiest way to build their self-sourced contract talent pool by allowing contractors to one-click register with them.
 Are you a company, MSP or staffing agency interested in Self-Sourced Staffing for contingent talent?
 Give us a call 650 503 4665